MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-date-ranges.md

 ### <a name="period"></a>Period

 To filter on a specific accounting period, in a date field enter the letter p, or the word period, followed by a number that identifies the accounting period, like p2 or period4.
-The accounting period is relative to the financial year of the current work date that set in your Role Centre.
+The accounting period is relative to the fiscal year of the current work date that set in your Role Centre.
 For example, if the work date is **03/21/22**, then _p1_, or just _p_, filters on the first accounting period of the fiscal year 2022 (such as 01/01/22..01/31/22). _p15_ filters on the 15th accounting period from the start of fiscal year 2022 (such as 03/01/23..03/31/23).

 The accounting periods are defined on the **Accounting Periods** page.
 To view or change the accounting periods, open the page [here](https://businesscentral.dynamics.com/?page=100).